Pirantul/react-easy-keyboard/README.md

 #### Replace the layout with "layoutFig" in Keyboard-component for displaying the numeric keypad.

 You can:
-- change the button layout by editing a single line
+- add new button layout (language) by editing a single line
 - change buttons styles
 - override buttons assignments (name or value)
 --------